Aprilio Manganang

-Aprilio Perkasa Manganang (born Aprilia Santini Manganang; April 27, 1992, in Tahuna, North Sulawesi) is an Indonesian volleyball player who competed as a woman but was later determined to be an intersex male post-retirement.
+Aprilio Perkasa Manganang (born Aprilia Santini Manganang; 27 April 1992) is an Indonesian volleyball player who competed as a woman but was later determined to be an intersex male post-retirement.
 He was a member of Indonesia women's national team.
 He played in 2019 Women's Volleyball Thai-Denmark Super League for the Supreme Volleyball Club as an import player.

 Early life

 Manganang was born in Tahuna, North Sulawesi in Indonesia.

 He was born with hypospadias, but due to the lack of medical facilities in his hometown he would only be aware of this condition later in life after his volleyball career.
 He was assigned as female at birth and was raised as a girl.
 Manganang reportedly felt different than girls of his age.

 Career

 Club

 Manganang played in multiple local club teams in Indonesia and received various tournament awards.
 With his vertical leap and powerful attacks, he received awards in the Vietnam-based tournament named VTV International Women's Volleyball Cup.
 He played as an import in Thailand for the Supreme Volleyball Club and won the championship and Most Valuable Player award.

+Playing as a woman throughout his career and oblivious to his own condition, clubs have refused to play against him in the Livoli in Indonesia at least twice; one was in 2011 when he was still playing with Alko Indramayu.